-The following column from Phoebe Venable, CapWealth Advisors President & COO, appeared in The Tennessean on August 24, 2017.
+The following column from Phoebe Venable, CapWealth President & COO, appeared in The Tennessean on August 24, 2017.

 The most common way to begin teaching financial responsibility to our children is by giving a weekly allowance.
 It’s a direct, effective approach that empowers children to make financial decisions for themselves.